 Laos gets the lowest score of the 80 countries in the ranking list.
 Asia, as a region, however, has the 2nd highest level of adult proficiency.

 What’s The Best Language To Learn?

 I speak fluent Spanish and I’ve studied French, Chinese, Thai, Portuguese, and Japanese to varying levels of success.
 Spanish is an easier language to learn but the adage “easy to learn, difficult to master” still stands.
 Even if you’ve got 6-12 months of solid study, land yourself in a bar in Buenos Aires at 2 am and see how your pronunciation listening practice helps.

 But compared to Chinese, Vietnamese, Urdu, and even some European languages like Polish, Spanish is not a difficult language to learn (for English language speakers).
 We can add Portuguese, Dutch, French, Italian, and even Romanian to this list of easier to learn dialects.

 The best language to learn comes down to your personal preferences.
 If you’re going to live or travel in China, it doesn’t matter how easy it is to learn Dutch or French or any other language.

 But thinking long term, there are other reasons for learning a particular language.
-The number of native speakers and the geographical area covered by native speakers is one reason.
+The number of native speakers and the geographical area covered by native speakers is a valid reason.
 Spanish is a great choice because it’s spoken in several continents and is used in business and travel.
-Chinese might seem like the obvious first choice here but it’s just one country.
-Admittedly, that’s a huge country with an incredible number of native speakers, but a language like Spanish is spoken widely in Europe and the Americas, and also in some African countries.
+Chinese might seem like the obvious first choice here, but a language like Spanish is spoken widely in Europe and the Americas, and also in some African countries.

 If you want all of your bases covered for travel, these six languages will help you in every situation: